What Is State Transition in Testing?

 S6) Account blocked

-In the table when the user enters the correct PIN S6 state arrives which is Access granted.
+In the table when the user enters the correct PIN, state is transitioned to S5 which is Access granted.
 And if the user enters a wrong password he is moved to next state.
 If he does the same 3rd time, he will reach the account blocked state.
-In both, the case all the scenarios are covered for that functionality.

 Check this video, before you refer the example below: